EarthScope/GeoLab/docs/content/welcome/geolab_AUP.md

 ## Acceptable Use and Resource Management

-- Users must use computational resources responsibly, ensuring fair access for all.
+- Users must use computational resources responsibly in order for EarthScope to ensure access for all.
 - Large computations should be scheduled appropriately; long-running jobs may be subject to termination if they impact system performance.
 - Idle sessions will be automatically terminated after a set period to free up resources.
 - The following activities are **strictly prohibited**: